 How can I determine if my laboratory is a BSL 1 or BSL 2 laboratory?

 There are no outside agencies which certify BSL 1 or 2 laboratory facilities.
 There are criteria published by the World Health Organization and CDC-NIH which list the guidelines and practices required to attain BSL-1 and BSL-2 compliance.
 These criteria are described in the World Health Organizations “Laboratory Biosafety Manual” and in Biosafety in Microbiological and Biomedical Laboratories published by CDC-NIH

-The criteria are available for ISEF affiliated fairs as self-assessment checklists for laboratories serving as sites for BSL 1 and BSL 2 studies.
-These checklists are available on the ISEF website.
+The criteria are available for ISEF affiliated fairs as self-assessment checklists for laboratories serving as sites for BSL 1 and BSL 2 studies: BSL-1 Checklist and BSL-2 Checklist.
 High school biology laboratories normally meet the BSL-1 criteria.
 If BSL-2 studies are being conducted in a high school lab, it is recommended that the BSL-2 checklist be completed to document that all of the criteria are met.

 What is a blood by-product?

 Blood by-products result from the separation of blood and can include red blood cells, plasma, Factor 8, etc. These products must follow the rules of Potentially Hazardous Biological Agents (PHBA), as their handling and use can require special safety precautions.